frogsystem/spawn/README.md

 The packages follows the SemVer specification, and there will be full backward compatibility between minor versions.

 # Usage
-Start your container by making a new instance:
+Boot your container by creating a new instance:
 ```php
 $app = new Container();
 ````